-Prerequisites: PHE 209H, PHE 225H Corequisite: PHE 325H Three lecture hours per week.
+Corequisite: PHE 325H Three lecture hours per week.

-PHE 417H Topics in Clinical Kinesiology
+❖ PHE 417H Topics in Clinical Kinesiology

-Practical approaches to providing kinesiological services will be examined.
-Diverse issues such as how to integrate theory and science into practice, identification of roles and responsibilities within the health care system, client education, and practical issues in evaluation and treatment of clients will be addressed.
-Students will be required to take a PHE 350/450 placement in a clinical setting.
-Topics to be covered may include: informed consent and screening; liability issues and scope of practice; code of conduct and evolving role of the College of Kinesiology; caseand problem-based learning; and national and international certifications and standards of practice.
+Issues related to providing kinesiological services will be examined.
+There will be a focus on understanding the clinical paradigm and clinical reasoning.
+Diverse issues such as how to integrate theory and science into practice, identification of roles and responsibilities within the health care system will be explored.
+The role of reflection and continued professional development in clinical practice will be examined.
+Topics to be covered may include: informed consent and screening; liability issues and scope of practice; code of conduct and the evolving role of the College of Kinesiology; case- and problem-based learning; standards of practice; types of practice models.